cmontemuino/tech-knowledge-base/blog-posts/amd-mi300x-hardware-exploration/README.md

 ## Appendix C - Understanding the MI300X Configuration

-Each discrete MI300X GPU contains **8 Accelerated Compute Dies (XCDs)**, each with 304 high-throughput Compute Units (CU)[^10].
+Each discrete MI300X GPU contains **8 Accelerated Compute Dies (XCDs)**, each with 304 high-throughput Compute Units (CU)[^11].
 An **XCD is a physical silicon die** within each MI300X GPU that contains the actual compute resources.
-We can think of it as a "mini-GPU" chiplet.
-Each XCD includes:
+We can think of it as a "mini-GPU" chiplet:
 - **38 CUs** - the basic processing blocks
 - **32KB L1 Cache** per CU
-- **4MB shared L2 cache** across all CUs within that XCD
+- **4MB shared L2 cache** across all CUs within that XCD that serves to coalesce all memory traffic for the die
 - **2,432 Stream Processors** (38 CUs × 64 stream processors per CU)

+Each XCD contains **4 Asynchronous Compute Engines (ACEs)**.
+These ACEs are responsible for sending compute shader workgroups to the Compute Units within that XCD
+The architecture works as follows:
+- **4 ACEs per XCD** manage workload distribution
+- Each ACE can dispatch workgroups to any of the available CUs in that XCD
+- The ACEs handle the scheduling and distribution of compute tasks across the CUs

+A command processor in each GPU receives API commands and transforms them into compute tasks.
+These compute tasks are managed by the compute engines, which dispatch **wavefronts** to the available compute units.
+All wavefronts from a single **workgroup** are assigned to the same CU, ensuring locality and efficient resource utilization.
+In CUDA terminology, workgroups are "blocks", wavefronts are "warps", and work-items are "threads".
+The terms are often used interchangeably across GPU programming frameworks.

+Physically, each XDC contains 40 CUs, but **two are disabled for yield management** during manufacturing.
+This is a standard practice in semiconductor manufacturing to improve production yields.
+By having spare CUs that can be disabled if they have defects during manufacturing, AMD can still ship functional GPUs even if some CUs don't pass quality testing.

+The **304 CUs across the entire MI300X** deliver a peak performance of **81.7 TFLOPS in double precision (FP64)**, representing a significant advancement in computational capability.
+Each MI300X contains **192 GB of high-bandwidth memory (HBM3)** accessible at a peak bandwidth of **5.3 TB/s**, providing substantial memory capacity and throughput for large-scale AI and scientific computing workloads.

 ### System-Wide Configuration